openenclave/openenclave/docs/GettingStartedDocs/Edger8rGettingStarted.md

 };
 ```

-In this case both function `call_one` and `call_two` pass a pointer to `my_type_t` In the first case the pointer is explicit, but in the second case the type `my_type_ptr_t` hides the fact that it is pointer in the `edl` definition because the parser does not actually parse what is in `my_type.h`.
+In this case both function `call_one` and `call_two` pass a pointer to `my_type_t`.
+In the first case the pointer is explicit, but in the second case the type `my_type_ptr_t` hides the fact that it is pointer in the `edl` definition because the parser does not actually parse what is in `my_type.h`.
 As a result of the parameter for `call_two` not knowing `in_param` is a pointer we add the `isptr` qualifier to the parameter.

+`isptr` parameter marshaling is handled in the same way as `struct` parameters.
+Directional attributes can be added for in and out.
+If the parameter type has any pointers embedded the pointers will be marshaled as is and what they point to are not marshaled into host memory.

 ### You are on your own

-OK, so sometimes you need to do other things that just do not seem to be supported.
+OK, so sometimes you need to do other things that just do not seem to be supported, or function in unexpected ways.
 Imagine the following example:

 ```edl
 enclave  {